Get E-Book

 Batched Concurrent Processing

-Sequential line handling is easy to reason about, but it can be too slow when each line triggers an independent async operation such as an API call or database insert.
-Batching adds controlled concurrency:
+Sequential line processing is easy to understand, but it can be too slow when each line starts an independent async operation, such as a database insert or API call.

 const batch = [];